WhyAre/tp/docs/UserGuide.md

 - `INDEX`:
   - One or more positive integers
   - Refers to positions in current attendance list
-  - Invalid indexes are silently ignored
+  - Invalid indexes are skipped and an error message will be shown
 </div>

 **Behavior**: